-~ If I lived out Virginia-Way _ I’d make sure I lived near Steve Smith _ Steve definitely run into a few Bingos! ~
+~ If I lived out Virginia-Way _ I’d make sure I lived near Steve Smith _ Steve has a lot of fun with the bingos! ~

 Hi Danny - here’s a short story with some photos, some humor and bingo news … post whatever you see fit.
 (Oct 10th, 2010)

 I attended the Whiterose Gameroom Show again this year and as usual hung out with Jeffrey Lawton who normally brings two bingos.
 This year (along with his buddy Sal) they were Roller Derby and Malibu Beach .
 Jeffrey had a nice lift that made it way easy to attach the heads without lifting a thing.
 We set them up in the parking lot and rolled them into the show.

 Unlike previous years someone else brought a couple of six card games with the backglasses altered to say “Single Coin”.
 I played them and they worked nicely but must confess that six card games just don’t do it for me.
 I guess if you played them long enough you’d memorize the cards but I had to do my own number calling.
 This is something I often do when playing my magic screen games – Call out the numbers needed for a hit and make sure I look at each hole on the playfield before I shoot to kind of plot the course of my shot plus it helps me remember which numbers I need.